Azure-Samples/active-directory-dotnet-external-identities-api-connector-azure-function-validate/README.md

 API connectors provide you with a way to modify and extend sign-up flows by leveraging web APIs.
 API connectors are available in both [guest user self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/api-connectors-overview) and [Azure AD B2C sign-up user flows](https://docs.microsoft.com/azure/active-directory-b2c/add-api-connector).

 This examples uses an API connector to limit sign-ups to only specific email domains, fabrikam.com and fabricam.com.
 This is easily modifiable in `SignUpValidation.cs` and can be extended limit sign ups to any particular email domain or set of email domains.
-Further, the API connector in this sample is used to perform input validation on 'Job Title' by ensuring a user provides a value of at least 4 characters.
+Further, the API connector in this sample is used to perform input validation on `Display Name` by ensuring a user provides a value of at least 4 characters.

 This sample uses an Azure Function as the web API endpoint but you can alternatively edit the `.cs` files in your preferred IDE and deploy that code in any web service.
 If so, environment variables used for authentication may work differently.